 Pertubuhan Akitek Malaysia (PAM) — Malaysian Institute of Architects — is the national professional institute representing architects in Malaysia.
 PAM’s mission statement is "To promote the advancement of architecture and the architectural profession for the betterment of society".

-PAM was founded in 1923 as the Institute of Architects Malaya.
-In 1948, the name and consequently the Constitution were changed to the Federation of Malaya Society of Architects (FMSA) which was allied to the Royal Institute of British Architects (RIBA).
-Another change in name to reflect national sovereignty, and registration under the current name, came about when PAM was registered with the Registrar of Societies on 20 January 1967.
+Founded in 1923 as the Institute of Architects Malaya, its name was changed in 1948 to the Federation of Malaya Society of Architects (FMSA), then allied to the Royal Institute of British Architects (RIBA).
+Another change to its current name to reflect national sovereignty came about on 20th January, 1967 when PAM was registered with the Registrar of Societies.

-For more information, please visit www.pam.org.my or contact PAM Centre:-
+For more information, please visit www.pam.org.my or contact the Secretariat at:

 Telephone: (+603) 2202 2866

 Fax: (+603) 2202 2566